CFPL-DT: As The New PL

 In 1997, Baton sold CFPL and some of its other television stations to CHUM Limited.
-Under CHUM, CFPL joined the NewNet system and was accordingly rebranded "The New PL" in September 1998.
+Under CHUM, CFPL joined the NewNet system and was accordingly rebranded "The New PL" on September 7, 1998.
 This was not done without controversy.
-In April 1998, CHUM fired news co-anchor Al McGregor, which generated harsh criticism of the station's new owners.
+In April that year, CHUM fired news co-anchor Al McGregor, which generated harsh criticism of the station's new owners and its new format in style of Citytv's programming.
 News director George Clark replaced him as co-anchor for some time, but he left the station in early 2001.
 In October 2002, Kate Young moved on to a community relations position at the station, and reporter Kathy Mueller replaced her as anchor at 6 p.m.
 Dan MacLellan joined the station from A-Channel station CKEM-TV in Edmonton (now a Citytv owned-and-operated station) at that time, and became her co-anchor.

 In February 2005, CHUM announced plans to consolidate the master control operations for CFPL, CKVR, CHRO, CHWI and CKNX at 299 Queen Street West in Toronto, and consolidating the traffic and programming departments at CFPL in London, resulting in the loss of approximately 13 staff members from CFPL.
-On June 3, 2005, at approximately 10:00 a.m., the London master control signal came to an end, as the new consolidated master control took to air.
+On June 3, 2005, at approximately 10 a.m., the London master control signal came to an end, as the new consolidated master control took to air.